vladd-i/trial_site_optimizer/README.md

 ## Usage

-- To perform exploratory data analysis, navigate to the `notebooks/` directory and open the Jupyter notebooks.
+- To inspect exploratory data analysis results, navigate to the `notebooks/` directory and open the Jupyter notebooks.

-- For running the model training scripts, ensure you are in the project root directory and execute #TODO
+- For running the model training scripts and seeing the resulting metrics, ensure you are in the project root directory and execute:
+    ```
+    python3 -m src.models.models
+    ```